Enquire

 Ethical Elephant Encounters

 While you’ll get to see plenty of elephants on game drives in national parks and game reserves, South Africa also features a few sanctuaries and conservation projects that allow for ethical up-close encounters with these majestic creatures.
-These facilities prioritize the well-being and protection of elephants, and educate visitors about their importance and protection.
+These facilities prioritise the well-being and protection of elephants, and educate visitors about their importance and protection.

 Dark Sky Reserves